 Get Formers Prosecutors to Represent Your Theft Case

 Theft crimes range from shoplifting a minor item to embezzling millions of dollars.
-Proving identification is the linchpin in the prosecution’s case.
+Proving identification is the linchpin in the prosecution's case.
 One common way to prove identification is by eyewitness identification.
 Eyewitness testimony, when available, can be challenged in court, especially in cases involving insurance fraud, identity theft, stolen property, commercial burglary, and shoplifting, prosecutors often rely on witnesses who may have only observed a suspect from a distance or short period of time or at night.
-As former prosecutors, our theft crimes attorneys at the Law Firm of Pilchman & Kay, P.L.C. understand the elements needed by the police and prosecutor in theft crime cases.
+As former prosecutors, our theft crimes attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, understand the elements needed by the police and prosecutor in theft crime cases.

 If you or a loved one has been arrested for any theft crime, our lawyers will defend you from the outset of any criminal investigation.
 We will advise you prior to any criminal filing and be there if there is an arrest.
 We can help you locate an inmate online at the Orange County Jail or check on the status of your case online from the Orange County Superior Court.
 Regardless of the evidence involved, we have the experience and resources needed to challenge the charges against you and negotiate with prosecutors when it is in your best interest to do so.

 To schedule a confidential consultation to discuss your case, contact our firm today at (949) 558-0042.

 At the Law Office of Pilchman & Kay, A Professional Law Corporation, we are prepared to attack the mishandling of evidence, contradictory eyewitness testimony, and unsubstantiated conclusions on the part of prosecutors.
 We work with private investigators, forensic computer experts, handwriting analysts, and other professionals in analyzing and challenging the evidence against our clients.